pa5tabear/SpiceFlow-Finance/tools/excel/spiceflow-calculator-instructions.md

 # SpiceFlow Finance NPV Calculator - Instructions

-## File: spiceflow-calculator-v1.csv
+## File: spiceflow-calculator-v1.md

-This CSV file can be opened in Excel, Google Sheets, or any spreadsheet application.
+This Markdown file can be viewed in any text editor or GitHub viewer.

 ## How to Use:

-### Step 1: Open in Excel
+### Step 1: View the Markdown table
-1. Download the CSV file
+1. Generate the file using `create_calculator.py`
-2. Open in Excel/Google Sheets
+2. Open `spiceflow-calculator-v1.md` in your editor or browser
-3. The formulas will automatically calculate

 ### Step 2: Input Your Lease Data
 **Cell B4**: Annual Base Rent (in dollars)